Pink Balls For Girls in Chile: Leveling the Field

 These were direct steps and actions we created that gave the girls a visible sense of accomplishment, and mementos they will keep and cherish forever.

-MAKING IT TO THE NEWSPAPER
+WE MADE IT TO THE NEWS!

 We felt very honored and very proud to make it to the Online News and the main regional Newspaper’s Front Page and Sports section at the end of our project.
 Unfortunately, the sports section seemed unwilling to understand we were teaching girls how to play soccer and they published that we were giving physical education classes instead of fútbol (soccer).
 Regardless, we thanked them for the great opportunity.
 Click on the Next & Previous arrow to view all news posts.